grid reference TM 219 399Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Said to have closed down during World War One, supposedly by order of a local landowner and MP, Mr Tomlin.
+The Anchor is said to have closed down during World War One, supposedly by order of a local landowner and MP, Mr Tomline.

 According to local legend, his wife was accosted by a group of somewhat happy members of the soldiery while riding her horse and invited in for a drink.
 Being of good character, she declined, but her husband was less happy and decided the place should be closed.
 As a result he was on occasion greeted in parliament with the opposition cry of "Who closed the Nacton Anchor then?"